 WAKE During pre-canvass, among the most common reasons provisional ballots were rejected, one major theme among ineligible voters was living in an unincorporated area or not being registered to vote before the deadline.
 Among less common but insightful rejections, one voter was ineligible by age, while two others had voter registration verification cards that were returned as undeliverable.
-During the Canvass meeting, a member of the public made a statement focused on provisional ballots and the cure process and advocated for improved training for poll workers.
-The individual shared that they had spoken with two voters who experienced difficulties with their ballots.
-The individual shared that one voter reported that they were uninformed about the cure process and another voter told the individual that they have a disability that prevented them from signing their ballot.
-The individual who gave the public comment believed the ballot belonging to the voter with a disability was rejected and mentioned this during their remarks.
-However, the Board approved that voter's ballot later on during the Canvass meeting.
+In the canvass meeting, a public comment focused on provisional ballots and the curing process.
+The speaker shared experiences of discussing the cure process with a voter who was uninformed about how to remedy their ballot.
+Additionally, the speaker highlighted the case of a voter with severe arthritis whose ballot was rejected due to a missing signature.
+The comment concluded with an advocacy for improved training for poll workers.